-Information Technology Infrastructure Library (ITIL) was purposely developed to serve as a standard for IT service management (ITGI.
-It is the most "widely accepted approach to IT service management in the world and provides a cohesive set of best practice, drawn from the public and private sectors internationally" (ITGI, 2010). framework consists of service support, service delivery, security management, ICT infrastructure manage-ment, applications management, and the business perspective.
-The main goal of ITIL is to provide a vendorindependent approach for service management and the philosophy behind the "development was the recognition of increased dependence on IT, which has to be managed by high quality IT services" (ITGI, 2010, p.
+ITIL Framework.
+Information Technology Infrastructure Library (ITIL) was purposely developed to serve as a standard for IT service management (ITIL, 2013).
+It is the most "widely accepted approach to IT service management in the world and provides a cohesive set of best practice, drawn from the public and private sectors internationally" (ITGI, 2010).
+ITIL framework consists of service support, service delivery, security management, ICT infrastructure management, applications management, and the business perspective.
+The main goal of ITIL is to provide a vendor-independent approach for service management.
+The philosophy behind the "development was the recognition of increased dependence on IT, which has to be managed by high quality IT services" (ITGI, 2010, p.
 14).